Dr. Donald D. Davis, Penn State

 Q18: How about artificially colored mulches?

 A: We have tested mulches of various colors, as well as the chemicals themselves that are used to color the mulches.
 The coloring agents in our tests, at the concentrations used, did not significantly inhibit the artillery fungus.

 But colored mulches appeared to very slightly, but only temporarily, inhibit the artillery fungus.
-We attribute this to the colored mulches being slightly more water repellent and therefore drier than the non-colored mulches, at least at first.
+We observed that the colored mulches appear to be slightly more water repellent and therefore drier than the non-colored mulches, at least at first.
 As the colors faded due to rain and sunlight, the artillery fungus moved right in.
 However an ideal situation for a mulch producer might involve mixing legally registered fungicides in with the coloring agent.
 But, this is for the future.

 Q19: Should I put down new mulch each year?

 A: Interestingly, homeowners that put down a new layer of mulch each year generally have less artillery fungus problems.
 But, we have not confirmed this practice.
-But it does seem to work, if you don't miss a year!
+But it does seem to work slightly, if you don't miss a year!